lkesteloot/unsong/unsong.md

 Somehow she managed to miss the Other King entirely.

-[ELISHA BEN ABUYAH IS NOT MY TRUE NAME] thought the figure in scarlet.
+[open-bracket]ELISHA BEN ABUYAH IS NOT MY TRUE NAME] thought the figure in scarlet.

 I saw Jinxiang pick herself up, dust herself off, no longer sure of herself.